propagating/IronmanSaveBackup/README.md

 ## XEW/XEU/Vanilla XCOM2 Note
 You might have a couple of backups from your non-ironman Campaigns for these 3 versions.

 This is because WotC is the only version that makes it easy to identify Ironman from non-Ironman saves without looking at the save data directly.
-As a result, running this tool along side XEU/XEW/X2 Vanilla will not be able to distinguish which save is ironman or not, and will continue to make backups for the campaign you are currently playing.
+As a result, running this tool along side XEU/XEW/X2 Vanilla will not distinguish if a save is ironman or not, and will continue to make backups for the campaign you are currently playing.
+WotC will only backup ironman saves.

 ## Dependencies